Become a Fellow

 Example Conservation + Innovation Projects:

-Yes, this year both rising juniors (Class of 2025) and rising seniors (Class of 2024) are eligible to apply.
+Yes, both rising juniors and rising seniors are eligible to apply.
 If you applied last year as a rising junior, we welcome your application this year as a rising senior!

 This program is exclusive to UC Berkeley students.
 Please consult the advisors at your university to learn about programs like ours in your ecosystem.